theastropath/UT2K4CrowdControl/README.md

 and you should be able to create a new save in the Single Player menu and start playing Crowd Control!

-If you want to revert to the normal single player campaign, you can change those lines back to:
+If you want to revert to the normal single player campaign, you can change that line back to:

 ```
-SinglePlayerMenuClass=GUI2K4.UT2K4SP_Main
 GUIController=GUI2K4.UT2K4GUIController
 ```